openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _module-access:

 -  *Module level scope* is applicable for separate modules only.
-A name declared on the module level is accessible throughout the entire module.
-   The name can be accessed in other compilation units if exported.
+A name declared on the module level is accessible (see :ref:`Accessible`) throughout the entire module.
+If exported, a name can be accessed in other compilation units.

 .. index::
    module level scope